 This is a triumphant time in history as Same-Sex Marriage is now legal in the United States.
 You can be married to the woman you love and have a family all while you or she serves in the military without hiding.
 So, will it be ICI, IUI, or IVF?
 And you only thought the military was the only one who used acronyms!
 There is a lot that goes into conceiving a child for a lesbian couple.

 I am considering IVF (In Vitro Fertilization) as an option for staring my family with my wife.
-Bring another person in the world, who goes inside of you is an experience of a lifetime.
+Bringing another person into the world, who grows inside of you is an experience of a lifetime.
 Some would even consider this experience alien, for example my wife, but that’s okay.
 We would be creating our family together.

-In this post I will lay out what goes into have a child biologically.
+In this post I will lay out what goes into having a child biologically.
 I am here to help navigate these choppy waters and sail you to smoother waters with this post.

 Where do I start?